Nichebiche/Nichebiche/README.md

 ### Programming Languages:
 - Python
 - JavaScript
-- [Any other languages you are proficient in]

 ### Frameworks and Libraries:
 - React
 - Node.js
-- [Any other frameworks or libraries you use]

 ### Tools and Technologies:
 - Git & GitHub